Sonnet 387

 Sonnet 384

-Then march forever onward wicked Time,
+Then march forever onward, wicked Time,

-Carrying the world with you to it’s doom;
+Carrying the world with you to its doom;

-To chronicle the beauties razed to ruin;
+To chronicle sweet worth laid waste to ruin;

-Sad effigies of hope lie callous strewn.
+Sad effigies of life lie heedless strewn.

 Relentless, obligate, cruel, unconcerned